Zaid-Ajaj/the-elmish-book/chapters/fable/node-packages.md

         ├─── App.fs
         ├─── App.fsproj
 ```
-The `package.json` file *implies* that this directory is indeed a Node.js project.
+The location of the `package.json` file *implies* that this directory is indeed a Node.js project and `package.json` is at the *root* of such project.
 Within `package.json`, you can specify the dependencies that the project uses.
 These dependencies can either be libraries or command line interface (cli) programs.
 Let's have a look:
 ```json
 {
   "private": true,